NSW workers compensation blog

 - Document 3: treating evidence summary (diagnosis, functional limits, hours tolerated, restrictions).

-- Document 4: wage evidence bundle for PIAWE checks (ordinary earnings, overtime, allowances, second job where relevant).
+- Document 4: wage supporting documents for PIAWE checks (ordinary earnings, overtime, allowances, second job where relevant).

 Send one concise email to the insurer attaching this pack index and asking for a written response to each disputed point.
 This often narrows the dispute quickly and prevents later arguments about what was said.